etiennedemontalivet/python-template-repo/README.rst

 .. note::

-    You can read this doc on the `lice github page
+    You can read this doc on the `nice github page
     <https://etiennedemontalivet.github.io/python-template-repo>`_ (with the generated
     html doc) or on the `github code
     <https://github.com/etiennedemontalivet/python-template-repo>`_ page.